SlyMarbo/spdy/README.md

 spdy
 ====

-My implementation of SPDY/v3 (work in progress)
+My implementation of SPDY/v3 (work in progress).

 So far, servers are mostly ready, but the client code hasn't been started.

 To-do: